e-gov/RIHA-Index/Sirvija.md

 Browser takes descriptions from the Publisher.

-To use Browser, click on the icon above
+To use Browser, click on the icon above.